ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The response to the TLS SNI challenge simply acknowledges that the client is ready to fulfill this challenge.

-type (required, string):
-: The string "tls-sni-01"

-token (required, string):
+authorizedKey (required, string):
-: The "token" value from the authorized key object in the challenge.
+: A serialized authorized key object, base64-encoded.
+The "key" field in this object MUST match the client's account key, and the "token" field MUST be the "token" value provided in the challenge.

 ~~~~~~~~~~
 {
-  "token": "evaGxfADs6pSRb2LAv9IZf17Dt3juxGJ-PCt92wr-oA"
+  "authorizedKey": "odyHtABZt47RZfacMq3zL...xIWRXBCCvl61bYo7ATU6Z4",
 }
+/* Signed as JWS */
 ~~~~~~~~~~

-On receiving a response, the server MUST verify that the "token" value in the response matches the "token" field in the authorized key object in the challenge.
-If they do not match, then the server MUST return an HTTP error in response to the POST request in which the client sent the challenge
+On receiving a response, the server MUST verify that the authorized key object in the response matches the "token" value in the challenge and the client's account key.
+If they do not match, then the server MUST return an HTTP error in response to the POST request in which the client sent the challenge.

 Given a Challenge/Response pair, the ACME server verifies the client's control of the domain by verifying that the TLS server was configured appropriately.